The following information details quality improvement initiatives undertaken by our health plan.

-BlueCross BlueShield of WNY programs provide health care services to keep our insurance customers healthy and help them to get well when they are ill.
+BlueCross BlueShield of Western New York programs provide health care services to keep our members healthy and help them to get well when they are ill.

-BlueCross BlueShield of WNY promotes good, helpful and sensibly priced health care for all ages.
-We give our doctors the most up to date information in order to provide the best care.
-We work with our doctors to help patients feel well and know how to care for their health.
+BlueCross BlueShield of Western New York promotes good, helpful, and sensibly priced health care for all ages.
+We give our doctors the most up-to-date information in order to provide the best care.
+We work with our doctors to help patients feel well and understand how to care for their health.